Encoding

 In the codec

-package, there exists two core interfaces, BinaryCodec
+package, there exist two core interfaces, BinaryCodec

 and JSONCodec